Skip to Content

 (MFA student, 2014, from a fashion design and business background)

 The Massey MFA is a transdisciplinary qualification.
-As they go through their degree, students choose whether they want to graduate with an MFA “in Design”, an MFA “in Fine Arts”, or an MFA without endorsement where they believe their work cannot be framed in terms of either discipline.
+As you go through your degree, you can choose whether you want to graduate with an MFA “in Design”, an MFA “in Fine Arts”, or an MFA without endorsement if you believe your work cannot be framed in terms of either discipline.
 To date, we have had students whose undergraduate training is in fashion design, photography, textile design, industrial design, graphic design, and fine arts.

 The programme is based around seminars and masterclasses led by visiting lecturers and academic staff at the College of Creative Arts, along with regular group critiques and one-on-one meetings with mentors and supervisors.